J4KUB-JS/RS_Freaks/README.md

 # This project uses:

 - React with TypeScript
-- Routing library to provide routes in URL
+- HashRouter library to provide routes in URL
 - Redux with Redux Toolkit to manage state
 - SCSS for styling
 - Axios for communication with Back End